ros2/ros1_bridge/README.md

 ## Example 4: bridge only selected topics and services
 This example expands on example 3 by selecting a subset of topics and services to be bridges.
 This is handy when, for example, you have a system that runs most of it's stuff in either ROS 1 or ROS 2 but needs a few nodes from the 'opposite' version of ROS.
-Where the `dynamic_bridge` bridges all topics and service, the `parameter_bridge` allows to parametrize which topics and services are bridged on the ROS1 parameter server, allowing to make that selection.
+Where the `dynamic_bridge` bridges all topics and service, the `parameter_bridge` used below allows to parametrize, on the ROS1 parameter server, which topics and services are bridged, allowing to make that selection.
-For example, to bridge only eg. the `/joint_states` topic and the `/add_two_ints service` from ROS to ROS2, use this configuration file:
+For example, to bridge only eg. the `/chatter` topic and the `/add_two_ints service` from ROS1 to ROS2, create this configuration file, `bridge.yaml`:

-Create a file `bridge.yaml` with this content:

 ```yaml
 topics: